johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-10-30-nswag-generated-c-sharp-client-property-name-clash.md

 ## Make a C# Client Generator

-Before we can demonstrate the problems, let's get a console app set up that will allow us to generate a C# client using an Open API file:
+Let's get a console app set up that will allow us to generate a C# client using an Open API file:

 ```sh
 dotnet new console -o NSwag